vijesharumugam/Library-assit/replit.md

 ## Overview

-This is a full-stack library management system built with React, Express, and PostgreSQL.
+This is a full-stack library management system built with React, Express, and MongoDB Atlas (MEAN stack).
 The application provides role-based access control for students, librarians, and administrators to manage books, track borrowing transactions, and oversee library operations.
 Students can browse and borrow books, librarians can manage the book catalog and transactions, while administrators have full system control including user management and role assignments.

 ## User Preferences